Interactive visualization of saltwater fishing survey data

 🔍 Tips & Tricks

-Interactive Map: Click any area on the map to automatically select it in the filter!
+Interactive Map: Click any marine area to automatically select it in the filter!
+Toggle the "Fishing Spots" layer to show/hide popular fishing locations.
+Spot names appear when zoomed to level 12+.

 Hover for Details: Hover over any chart element to see exact values